DanteASC4/toomanycharts/IAMTHEDUCK.md

 Since this is more of a passion project I thought it'd be fun to have here where anyone could see.

+The little **update#** are usually points in which I had stopped writing prior, but came back not to long after.

 # 7/18/2025

 Just realized I'm not really using min/max at all lol.
 I guess for now that's ok, I think incorporating those wouldn't be impossible but would be annoying to calc like a proportional automatic min or max based on given width/height.